 Think of your different segments as email lists with acceptance criteria.
 Depending on how advanced your marketing automation is, it will likely handle your segmentation for you.
 But first, you must create your segmentation rules.

-Final Thoughts: Email List Segmentation
+Final Thoughts: Email Marketing List Segmentation

 Even as new tactics and technologies emerge, email marketing and personalization remain essential to marketing success.
 Whether you already employ segmentation tactics or haven’t yet ventured into the world of email marketing, we hope you take something from this post and apply it to your marketing efforts.